 Architecture.
-The architecture of the EMSCC is described from two points of view: as a datacommunication device which transmits and receives data in a wide variety of protocols; and as a microprocessor peripheral in which the EMSCC offers valuable features such as vectored interrupts and DMA support.
+The architecture of the ESCC is described from two points of view: as a datacommunications device which transmits and receives data in a wide variety of protocols; and as a microprocessor peripheral in which the ESCC offers valuable features such as vectored interrupts and DMA support.

-The EMSCC's peripheral and datacommunication features are described in the following sections.
-The block diagram is shown in Figure 1.
-The details of the communications between the receive and transmit logic to the system bus is shown in Figures 5 and 6.
-See the ESCC Technical Manual for full details on using the EMSCC.
+The ESCC's peripheral and datacommunication are described in the following sections.
+A block diagram is shown in Figure 1.
+The details of the communications between the receive and transmit logic to the system bus are shown in Figures 5 and 6.
+The features and data path for each of the ESCC's A and B channels is identical.
+See the ESCC Technical Manual for full details on using the ESCC.

 Figure 5.
-EMSCC Transmit Data Path
+ESCC Transmit Data Path